isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-preview-topics.md

         ![](images/version-difference.png)

-Branch, revert, and subsequent versioning
+**Branch, revert, and subsequent versioning**

-:   In a typical authoring environment, you would need to create a new branch of a topic to cater to a specific release.
+- In a typical authoring environment, you would need to create a new branch of a topic to cater to a specific release.
 Just like any other version management system, AEM Guides allows you to create a branch from an existing version of a topic, or revert to an older version of a topic.
 Using the version management features offered by AEM Guides, you can perform the following tasks:

     -   Create a branch from an existing version of a topic
     -   Create subsequent versions in a new branch